HarirajRajkumar/yolov7_cpu/README.md

 # YOLOv7 Object Detection Project )

 ## Overview
-Brief description of your project and what it does.
+toBe(Brief description of your project and what it does.)

 ## Dataset
-Information about your dataset and how it's organized.
+toBe(Information about your dataset and how it's organized.)

 ## Model
-Details about the YOLOv7 model you're using.
+toBe(Details about the YOLOv7 model you're using.)

 ## Changes